dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1446: Pursuing equity enhances societal opportunities.
+### T1446: Wealth should come from hard work and ethical actions.

 |Support|
 |---|